lawal-uthaimin/simple-js-funtions/README.md

     MY SiMPLE JS FUNCTIONS

-this is my simple js func
+this is my simple js function it comprises of many useful js basics